 First mentioned in a document dated 1124, Tarnów was granted city rights by King Władysław Łokietek in 1330 – an event celebrated by a fine monument of the King on ul.
 Wałowa before the stairs leading up to Plac Katedralny.
-It was at this time that the medieval layout the city retains to this day was created, with the market square and Town Hall at its centre.
+It was at this time that the medieval layout the city retains to this day was created, with its latticed streets and central market square (Rynek), reached by stairways from a lower, surrounding loop (formerly the city walls and defensive towers).

 In October 1918 Tarnów gained notoriety when it became the first Polish city to reclaim independence after 146 years of occupation, and again on August 28th, 1939 when German terrorists detonated an explosive in the city’s train station killing 20 people, injuring 32, and leading some historians to claim that WWII officially started here in Tarnów.
 The bombs would start falling from the sky six days later and by September 7th the Nazis had captured the city.